Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 503L.
 Physical Therapy Process I Lab.2 Credits.

-This course introduces students to the theory and practice of foundational physical therapy skills, such as body mechanics, basic handling skills, measurement of vital signs, goniometry and muscle testing of the upper extremity, and therapeutic exercise.
-Students are introduced to appropriate use of medical terminology and abbreviations, patient communication skills and documentation of objective assessment findings.
+This course introduces students to the theory and practice of foundational physical therapy skills, such as body mechanics, basic handling skills, systems screening, goniometry, and muscle testing through use of the Physical Therapist Patient/Client Management Model.
+Students are introduced to appropriate use of medical terminology and abbreviations, patient communication skills, and documentation of objective assessment findings.

 Prerequisites: None